 See the evidence section on this website.
 You can also locate the evidence section by visiting the ‘Resources to Support your Entry’ page.

-Remember, the panel of experts and judges will be looking for your group’s evidence, data, and the analysis of this data.
+Remember, the Panel of Education Experts and the Judging Panel will be looking for your group’s evidence, data, and the analysis of this data.

 Back to top

 At fully inclusive schools and early learning services, all children and young people are welcome and are able to take part in all aspects of life at the school or service.
 Diversity is respected and upheld.
 Identities, languages, abilities, and talents are recognised and affirmed.
 Children and young people have access to learning in ways that work for them.

 Inclusive schools believe all students are confident, connected, actively involved, lifelong learners and work towards this within the New Zealand Curriculum.